 Today I’m excited to tell you about DeveloperMode, a new company that’s helping businesses attract and retain developers using the medium they know best: code.
-Before I dive into that, I want to tell you a little bit about how I got into the world of developer relations, starting all the way back at the beginning.
+First, a little background.

 This week I’m at DevRelCon London amongst a host of other folks who have found their way on this multidisciplinary path too.
-These fine souls are who I want to serve with DeveloperMode.
 I owe a debt of gratitude to this community for being welcoming when I was new and for being supportive through the various ups and downs over the years.
-I feel privileged to be able to pay that forward. ❤️
+I hope to do a good job of paying that forward.

-This year I’ve done anything from developer product design to positioning & messaging to DevRel team strategy to DX assessments.
+This year I started doing consulting for dev-focused companies.
+I did anything from product design to positioning & messaging to team strategy and DX assessments.
 I’ve worked with evangelists, advocates, marketers and founders.
-While the variety of experience has been very valuable, it’s not scalable to try to do everything.
-Thankfully, one type of work has risen above the rest as both satisfying to work on and uniquely valuable to clients.
+While the variety of experience has been very valuable, one type of work has risen above the rest for the higher value it provides to clients.

 When a company builds an awesome community project, it makes developers naturally curious about their product or API.
 Because community projects tend to be long-lived, they lend themselves well to ongoing storytelling and repeatable campaigns, making them much more valuable than the average one-off blog post.

-I’ve helped build many successful community projects before including Keen Dashboards (10k+ Github stars ⭐) and Algolia DocSearch (powering the documentation search for 900+ open source projects).
-I’ve written code, typed out blog posts, done outreach, given talks, and done whatever else it takes to get community projects from concept to launch to traction.
+I’ve helped build successful community projects before like Keen Dashboards (10k+ Github stars ⭐) and Algolia DocSearch (powering the documentation search for 900+ open source projects).
+I’ve written code, blog posts, done outreach, given talks, and done everything else it takes to get community projects from concept to launch to traction.
 I’ve also been a fan and user of community projects like Stream’s multi-platform Winds RSS Reader and the beautifully designed game that is TwilioQuest.
-By building and studying community projects, I’ve gotten a solid idea of what developers respond to and what kind of results that these projects can deliver—subjects that we’ll cover in future blog posts.
+By building and studying community projects, I’ve gotten a solid idea of what developers respond to and what kind of results that these projects can deliver for the companies who create them, topics that we’ll cover here in future posts.